Privacy notice - Efforts to prevent fraud on our network and through our services

 What categories of personal data will we use?

-Following recent legislative changes in Belgium, we're either required or allowed to handle certain data to fight fraud.
+Following recent legislative changes in Belgium, and depending on the applicable legal disposition, we're either required or allowed to handle certain data to fight fraud.
 This includes traffic & location data, technical identifiers, volume usage details, and message content.

 What is the source of the personal data?